lgirs/X-V_site/src/index.md

 layout: base.html
 ---

-This is the first page of the X/V website.
+This is the first page of the <span class="cutout-text">X/V</span> website.
 More chaos coming soon!

 ## Explore the contents